sfu-natlang/SFUTranslate/README.md

 max_vocab_tgt: maximum size of target side vocabulary
 min_freq_tgt: minimum considrable target vocabulary, words with less freqency than this are replaced with ``unk_token``

-emb_dropout: the droupout ratio applied to both source and target embedding layers
+model_name: `transformer` or `sts`
-batch_size: the average number of words expected to be put in a batch [4000 to 5000 seem to be a reasonable defalt]
+train_batch_size: the average number of words expected to be put in a batch while training [4000 to 5000 seem to be a reasonable defalt]
-encoder_emb_size: the size of the embedding layer in encoder
-encoder_hidden_size: the size of the RNN layer in encoder
-encoder_layers: number of encoder RNN layers
-encoder_dropout_rate: the dropout value applied to the encoder RNN
-decoder_emb_size: the size of the embedding layer in decoder
-decoder_hidden_size: the size of the RNN layer in decoder if this is not equal to twice the size of encoder output, a bridge network automatically mapps the encoder hidden states to the decoder hidden states.
-decoder_layers: number of decoder RNN layers
-decoder_dropout_rate: the dropout value applied to the decoder RNN
-out_dropout: the dropout value applied to the output of attention before getting fed to the affine transformation
-coverage_dropout: the droput value applied to the encoded representations before phi parameter is created
+valid_batch_size: the average number of words expected to be put in a batch while testing [you dont need big numbers in this case]
 maximum_decoding_length: maximum valid decoding length

+emb_dropout: the droupout ratio applied to both source and target embedding layers of sts model
+encoder_emb_size: the size of the embedding layer in encoder in sts model
+encoder_hidden_size: the size of the RNN layer in encoder in sts model
+encoder_layers: number of encoder RNN layers in sts model
+encoder_dropout_rate: the dropout value applied to the encoder RNN in sts model
+decoder_emb_size: the size of the embedding layer in decoder in sts model
+decoder_hidden_size: the size of the RNN layer in decoder in sts model if this is not equal to twice the size of encoder output, a bridge network automatically mapps the encoder hidden states to the decoder hidden states.
+decoder_layers: number of decoder RNN layers in sts model
+decoder_dropout_rate: the dropout value applied to the decoder RNN in sts model
+out_dropout: the dropout value applied to the output of attention before getting fed to the affine transformation in sts model
+coverage_dropout: the droput value applied to the encoded representations in sts model before phi parameter is created

-bahdanau_attention: [true/false] if not true Loung general attention is applied
+bahdanau_attention: [true/false] if not true Loung general attention is applied (in sts model)
-coverage_phi_n: the N value for calculating the phi parameter in linguistic coverage calculation
+coverage_phi_n: the N value for calculating the phi parameter in linguistic coverage calculation (in sts model)
-coverage_required: [true/false] indicates whether coverage mechanism will be conisdered or not
+coverage_required: [true/false] indicates whether coverage mechanism will be conisdered or not (in sts model)
-coverage_lambda: the justification coefficient for the coverage loss when its added to the NLL loss
+coverage_lambda: the justification coefficient for the coverage loss when its added to the NLL loss (in sts model)

+transformer_d_model: the size of the encoder and decoder layers of the transformer model
+transformer_h: the number of the transformer model heads
+transformer_dropout: the droput applied to the transformer model layers
+transformer_d_ff: the size of the feed-forward layer in the transformer model
+transformer_max_len: max expected length of input for positioanl encoding in tranformer model [you can safely leave it be as 5000 if you dont do document translation]
+transformer_N: the number of encoder and decoder layers in the transformer model
+transformer_loss_smoothing: the soothing factor in KL divergance loss calculation
+transformer_opt_factor: the NoamOpt scheduler learning rate multiplicatin factor
+transformer_opt_warmup: the number of NoamOpt scheduler warmup steps

 n_epochs: number of iterations over the all of training data
 init_optim: the optimizer with which model is initialized [normally for just a few iterations]